THOMASELOVE/431-classes-2023/class10/README.md

         - You'll find all the relevant files (qmd and html) in [our Shared Drive](https://drive.google.com/file/d/1Az0_5kBEaugxGZ-OcSJ78NRDgDOektPf/view?usp=drive_link) in the **Project A Proposal Materials** folder.
         - The only change I made was to put the Missingness label on the missingness check and the Distinct Values label on the distinct values check.
 I'd mixed them up in the earlier version.

+## What Should I Be Working On This Weekend?

+1. [Project A's Proposal](https://thomaselove.github.io/431-projectA-2023/), due at noon on Tuesday 2023-10-03.
+2. If you can, I would catch up on the reading - we're hoping you'll be through Chapter 6 of *The Art of Statistics*, and R for Data Science through Chapter 12, as well as Chapters 29-30.

 ## One Last Thing

 ![](https://imgs.xkcd.com/comics/inbox.png)